 Xray of dislocation of the elbow in 19 years old male.

 The dislocation was treated by closed reduction and above elbow plaster slab.

 Image 32 – Xray Elbow Showing Ulna United In Malposition and Ununited Radial Head Fracture

-Forty eight years old lady came to OPD after two months of injury with complaint of stiffness of elbow.
+Forty eight years old lady came to OPD after two months of injury with a complaint of the stiffness of elbow.
 She had been treated conservatively at some other hospital.

-Previous xrays revealed a fracture of radial head and fracture of upper end of ulna.
+Previous xrays revealed a fracture of radial head and fracture of upper end of the ulna.

 Her extremity was wasted as compared to opposite limb and had an angular deformity.

 A frash xray was done and revealed malunited ulna and ununited radial head fracture.